crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

     - [4/2] Loops, functions, I/O
         - [done] The project demonstrates an understanding of C++ functions and control structures
         - [done] Reads data from a file
+            - config.cpp
         - [done] The project accepts user input and processes the input [other than controlling a snake]
-            - press a key to exist on Game Over
+            - press a key to 1) choose number of players 2) exit on Game Over
         - [done] data structures and immutable variables
+            - keymaps in controller class, const used in several places
     - [3/3] OOP
         - [done] One or more classes are added to the project
+            - Config, GameObject, Food
         - [done] Class constructors utilize member initialization lists.
+            - Renderer, Game, Snake
-        - [] Classes abstract implementation details from their interfaces
+        - [maybe?]
+Classes abstract implementation details from their interfaces
         - [NO] Overloaded functions allow the same function to operate on different parameters.
         - [done] Classes follow an appropriate inheritance hierarchy with virtual and override functions
+            - see GameObject and child object Snake (also Food, but not this wasn't used in the end)
-        - [] Templates generalize functions or classes in the project.
+        - [NO] Templates generalize functions or classes in the project.
     - [4/3] Memory Management
         - [DONE] uses move semantics
+            - creates Renderer object in main(), moves ownership to Game object
+                - bonus points for dependency injection? :)
         - [PARTLY DONE] uses smart pointers [TO DO - remove all raw pointers where possible]
+            - unique_ptr used for vector of snakes in game.h.
+            - gave up trying to wrap SDL-related stuff in smart pointers
         - [DONE] The project follows the Rule of 5.
+            - Renderer
         - [DONE] The project makes use of references in function declarations.
         - [DONE] makes use of references in function declarations
-        - [] uses destructors appropriately
+        - [MAYBE] uses destructors appropriately
+            - the only place I found a need for destructors was Render where I think it was already written
     - [0/2] Concurrency
         - [NO] The project uses multithreading
         - [NO] A promise and future is used in the project